 Imposing a sustainable development strategy onto construction actors in the city requires a clear vision of what actions to prioritize.
 To avoid pushing people away from targets that seem too unrealistic to attain, the City of Lille wants to choose some priorities for a low carbon city.

-To have an impact on practices, these priorities need to be be understandable, but even more so they need to have political will behind them.
+To have an impact on practices, these priorities need to be understandable, but even more so they need to have political will behind them.
 For example, the housing regulations imposed in the local urbanism plan (PLU) align with the Mayor’s ambitions to keep the rate of social housing at its current levels.
 We could also imagine similar rules relating to low carbon themes.

 This idea was further reinforced by the work carried out by colleagues at the City of Turin, a partner in the MOLOC project, along with the University Politecnico di Torino.
 To elaborate their action plan, the City of Torino and Politecnico organized a workshop on June 11 2019 with 30 representatives from their local partnership.
 The objective was to identify the most important criteria related to energy and sustainable development for revising their target public policy, the “general master plan metropolitano”.